Jstatic/ThumbnailTool/README.md

 2. Use your mouse to interact with the 3D model:
    - Click and drag to rotate the camera around the model
    - Use the mouse wheel to zoom in and out
-   - Click the control buttons for precise zoom adjustments
+   - Hold Shift and drag to pan the camera
 3. When you find the desired angle, click "Take Snapshot" to capture the view
 4. The new snapshot will appear in the "New Snapshot" section
 5. Click "Use as Current Thumbnail" to set it as the current thumbnail